hhuss2/Study-Hub-Chat-App/README.md

 1. **Send a Message in Main Chat Room**
    - Navigate to the chat application.
-   - Enter your username and click "Connect".
+   - Enter your name and click "Connect".
    - Select the "Chat room" tab.
    - Type your message in the input box and click "Send".